rassaire/dmo-gpm-tutorial/tutorial0.md

 To run the code in the tutorials, once you have set up [Using Scalismo](https://scalismo.org/docs/):
 - clone the github project (not yet publicly available, contact: https://github.com/rassaire).
-- open in intelliJ IDE (here are some references : [Getting started with Scalismo in IntelliJ IDEA](https://scalismo.org/docs/ide).
+- open the project in intelliJ IDE (here are some references : [Getting started with Scalismo in IntelliJ IDEA](https://scalismo.org/docs/ide)).
+- run the titorial.